VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	 * 'glow'		 has value for how brightly tail glows 1 to 10 (default is 0 for no glow)
 	 * 'rotate'		integer value in degrees to rotate arrow
 	 * 'on_step'	is a custom function when arrow is active, nil for default.

+## External Settings for "minetest.conf"

+ * 'enable_damage'			if true monsters will attack players (default is true)
+ * 'only_peaceful_mobs'	if true only animals will spawn in game (default is false)
+ * 'mobs_disable_blood'	if false, damage effects appear when mob is hit (default is false)
+ * 'mobs_spawn_protected'	if set to false then mobs will not spawn in protected areas (default is true)
+ * 'mob_difficulty'		sets difficulty level (health and hit damage multiplied by this number), defaults to 1.0.
+ * 'mob_spawn_chance'		multiplies chance of all mobs spawning and can be set to 0.5 to have mobs spawn more or 2.0 to spawn less. e.g.1 in 7000 * 0.5 = 1 in 3500 so better odds of spawning.
+ * 'mobs_spawn'			 if false then mobs no longer spawn without spawner or spawn egg.
+ * 'mobs_drop_items'		when false mobs no longer drop items when they die.
+ * 'mobs_griefing'			when false mobs cannot break blocks when using either pathfinding level 2, replace functions or mobs:boom